-If you have been convicted of a crime that resulted in the revocation of your firearms rights in Washington, you may be entitled to have them restored.
-Vacating your conviction does not automatically restore your gun rights.
+If you have been convicted of a crime that resulted in the revocation of your firearms rights in Washington or any other state, you may be entitled to have them restored.
+Expunging or vacating your conviction does not automatically restore your gun rights.
 Any felony conviction and some misdemeanor domestic violence convictions will revoke your right to possess a firearm.
 We offer affordable flat fees for our service and we have a money-back guarantee that your firearms will be restored and we always offer a free consultation.

 Reasons for Gun Rights Revocation

 The most common reason someone loses their right to possess a firearm is for any felony conviction or misdemeanor domestic violence conviction in Washington or any other state.
 This includes juvenile convictions that may have been expunged and sealed.
 The National Instant Criminal Background Check System (NICS) will show a sealed juvenile conviction even if your local background check does not.

 Another cause of gun rights revocation is a no-contact order or restraining order that prohibits possessing firearms.
 There are many different types of restraining orders, so it is important that you speak with an attorney to see if yours prohibits firearms possession.
 Involuntarily committed to a mental institution is a less common cause of firearms rights revocation.

 When your firearms rights have been revoked, they are revoked for life unless they are restored by the court.
 In Washington, the Superior Court is the only court that has jurisdiction to restore your gun rights.